qihongl/learn-hippo/docs/paper_task_encoding/progress.md

   sequences produce the corresponding memory traces.
 The corrected discrete actor-critic learned higher endpoint than nonendpoint probability in one diagnostic seed, but encoded too densely and performed below the no-encoding baseline.
+- 2026-08-30: added continuous differentiable encoding strengths and verified that delayed prediction reward has gradients to encoding in both events.
+This optimizer also failed, favoring the first observation.
+A fixed-schedule audit exposed the deeper cause: with unconditional retrieval on the full released training mixture, no encoding strongly outperforms endpoint encoding because irrelevant memories are damaging in NM trials.